 (View on Amazon) At about $10 more, you can add a digital clock display with the Echo Dot with Clock.
 Don’t forget, if you don’t want this option, you can always ask Alexa what time it is……in literally any timezone or city in the world.

 Amazon’s Echo (3rd Gen)

-This is the original Echo but the third generation, which includes a 3-inch woofer for more bass and increased back volume, which were originally only featured in the Echo Plus.
+(View on Amazon) This is the original Echo but the third generation, which includes a 3-inch woofer for more bass and increased back volume, which was originally only featured in the Echo Plus.
 This speaker doesn’t have the integrated smart hub like the Echo Plus, but we hardly find it necessary.
 As long as you use Alexa enabled smart devices, the smart hub is kind of obsolete.

 Alexa Echo Plus (2nd Gen)